fekle/tensorflow-docker-gpu-avx2/README.md

 Initialize source repo

 ### build
-Build docker image according to configuration, have a look at the Dockerfile
+Build docker image according to configuration, have a look at the script

 ### update
 Update source repo